-More than 50% of AAA-ICDR staff self-identify as minorities.
+More than 50% of AAA-ICDR staff self-identify as racially and ethnically diverse.

 A required 12-hour company-wide training curriculum provides staff an opportunity to examine implicit bias, learn how to resolve diversity-related conflicts, and understand the benefits of promoting a diverse, inclusive workplace that fosters collaboration and innovation.

 The following groups demonstrate the AAA’s ongoing commitment to promoting diversity.

 AAA Diversity Committee

 The AAA Diversity Committee is a long-standing committee that coordinates initiatives, promotes events, and collaborates with firms and organizations to increase awareness on the benefits of diversity and inclusion in ADR.

 The Diversity & Inclusion Council Committee (DI Committee) is responsible for providing advice and recommendations to the AAA to increase diversity and inclusion of women, racially and ethnically diverse, and other individuals and groups that historically have not been included in meaningful participation in the ADR field.

 In 2019, the AAA launched its first internal diversity initiative group: the I.D.E.A.S.
 ERG (Inclusion, Diversity, Equity, Acceptance, and Support Employee Resource Group) to provide resources and opportunities for staff to build and strengthen cultural awareness, sensitivity, and understanding, and unite and harness diversity and experiences to forge stronger connections with colleagues.